When One Job Isn't Enough: Why People in Mallorca Often Work Multiple Shifts

 What is often overlooked

-Some less-noticed aspects deserve more attention: the role of local investors, the tax and earmarking of tourism levies, and the perspective of employers.
+Some less-noticed aspects deserve more attention: as noted in a report on why multiple jobs are the norm in Mallorca, the role of local investors, the tax and earmarking of tourism levies, and the perspective of employers.
 Small hotels and family businesses also struggle with overheads, yet larger investment companies drive up housing prices.
 Also: informal childcare in neighborhoods keeps many families working — but it is not the same as planned, secure care.

 Concrete approaches instead of platitudes